WangNianyi2001/Tensor.js/documentation.md

 ### Plus

-Plus two tensors into one by performing addition on each elements.
+This operation adds 2 tensors together.
-The inputs must have same dimensions.
+As the result, each of their corresponding elements are added together numerically.

-This operation is commutative.
+The input tensors must have same dimensions.

 Usage:
 ```js